House of Bellême: Apogee and decline

 Mabel was succeeded by her son Robert of Bellême, 3rd Earl of Shrewsbury, who continued the aggressive policy of his mother.
-He built several castles to ensure control of the vast lordship of Bellême and held in total forty castles, including those of Alençon and Bellême, defends the territory and form a barrier to any attempt to bid.
+He built several castles to ensure control of the vast lordship of Bellême and held in total of forty castles, including those of Alençon and Bellême, defending the territory and form a barrier to any attempt to bid.

 In 1098 Robert's younger brother Hugh died, and Robert inherited, on payment of £3,000 in relief, the English properties that had been their father's, including the Rape of Arundel and the Earldom of Shrewsbury.
 Robert had also acquired the countship of Ponthieu jure uxoris and the honor of Tickhill; all of which combined made him the wealthiest magnate in both England and Normandy.
 Robert rebelled repeatedly against the King of England and Duke of Normandy.
 In 1112 Robert was sent as an envoy of the French king to Henry I at his court at Bonneville whereas Henry seized Robert and imprisoned him.
 Robert spent the rest of his life as a prisoner; the exact date of his death is not known.